Cosmic-Volt/Ultimate_Clock_for_Classroom/README.md

 -Buzzer to buzz 5min before Class ends

--Subect displays for few seconds when that class starts
+-Subject displays for few seconds when that class starts

 Original Hardware: